ackerleytng/auth-mechanisms/api-keys-keycloak.md

 1. Validating that the API key is valid (has been previously created and associated with a user and application)
-2. Based on the API key, retrieve an access token and refresh token for a specific resource server
+2. Based on the API key, retrieve an access token and id token for a specific resource server

 ## API key management service